What is NPS?

 The first step is to make sure that each customer gets a sincere and personalised response.
 Not only does this re-enforce the point that you actually listen and care, but it’s also an opportunity to win them over by offering more value from the product.
 Coach them through a feature they’re struggling with, prioritise feature requests and file proper bug reports.
 Following up with them when they’re patched/implemented is a great way to delight people.

 Be transparent when things go wrong, customers are much more likely to be understanding when they’re kept in the loop.
 Make your status page easy to find, manage expectations to avoid disappointments and be honest about your own limitations.
 There’s nothing worse then a customer who harbours resentment towards you for over selling and coming up short.

 Realistically you can’t win over every detractor and some degree of churn is inevitable, however when somebody does eventually churn, make sure they always leave on a high.

 Taking Action On NPS Feedback

 Putting NPS in context requires you to combine NPS with all of your other user information.
-GoSquared People makes it obvious how you should be directing resources.
+People CRM makes it obvious how you should be directing resources.

 Trends emerge, perhaps all your promoters share common attributes.
 Are they from the same country, sector, company size etc?
 You can easily discover exactly which demographic you resonate with and who your ideal customer is.